marc-despland/tcp_timewait/scenarii/simple_tests.md

 ```

-## test 002 : Stopping the program could close the connection
+## Test 002 : Stopping the program could close the connection
 Execute the following commands in different terminals

 ```